Langfuse v4: up to 165ร— faster ยท Read more

 There are a couple of things you can check:

-- Do your filters match actual observation data?
+3. Do your rule filters match actual observation data?

 Incompatible SDK version or ingestion method